libhal-google/libhal/README.md

 explains how vtables work in detail.

-Whether or not vtables use too much space for an application is up for debate depending on the application. libembeddedhal mitigates this by trying to keep the number of virtual functions for each interface as small as is reasonable.
+Whether or not vtables use too much space for an application is up for debate depending on the application. libhal mitigates this by trying to keep the number of virtual functions for each interface as small as is reasonable.

 The real concern regarding `virtual` keyword use is the function call